uasal/config_stp/README.md

 # config_stp

+Space Telescope Pathfinder repository for support data and configuration management as an installable python package

 The [main](https://github.com/uasal/config_stp/tree/main) branch of this repo is under STP change control.
 The [develop](https://github.com/uasal/config_stp/tree/develop) branch is currently the default to enable rapid development of systems engineering budgets but the default will be changed to main once baseline observatory design is frozen.
 Changes to main require code owner approval, changes to the develop branch require approval of two other team members.

 Details on the change control process are found in the [coronograph design documentation repository](https://github.com/uasal/spacecoron_design_docs)